Last Updated on

 Together with India, England, Pakistan, New Zealand and Australia, Sri Lanka is one of the world’s biggest cricket nations.
 Going to see a cricket game is as big for Sri Lankans as is going to a baseball or football game for Americans.

-Fun fact: Even though cricket is wildly popular, the national sport of Sri Lanka is actually volleyball!
+Surprising Sri Lanka fact: Even though cricket is wildly popular, the national sport of Sri Lanka is actually volleyball!

 Sri Lankan food is divine

 Just thinking about Sri Lankan food makes my mouth water – the food was one of the things I loved most about Sri Lanka.
 From fresh king coconuts and super sweet mangoes to the national dish of rice and curry, the food in Sri Lanka is always fresh and vegetarian-friendly.
 The day starts with a breakfast of string hoppers (rice noodles) and dhal (lentil curry), or egg hoppers (a thin rice crepe fried in a wok-shaped bowl, inside of which an egg is cracked and fried).
 Another favorite of mine was kottu, for which roti (an Indian flatbread) is cut into small slices and fried with vegetables (or meet for non-vegetarians).
 Even most of the street food snacks are vegetarian: lentil doughnuts, or rotti (dough triangles filled with vegetables).
 Similar to India, Sri Lanka also marks its non-vegetarian restaurants.
-A mouth-watering article on Sri Lankan food will follow shortly.

 Sri Lanka is developing quickly